 Section 16(a) of the Exchange Act requires our directors and executive officers, and persons who own more than 10% of our common stock, to file reports of ownership of, and transactions in, our common stock with the SEC.
 Such directors, executive officers and 10% stockholders are also required to furnish us with copies of all Section 16(a) reports they file.
-We believe that during 2015 all such reporting persons complied with all Section 16(a) reporting requirements applicable to them.
+We believe that during 2016 all such reporting persons complied with all Section 16(a) reporting requirements applicable to them, with the following exception: Mr. Ventura had a delinquent Form 4 filing on May 23, 2016 for a transaction that occurred on May 18, 2016.